Home | Browse Topics | Criminal & traffic law | The criminal courts | How criminal cases begin: Pleading guilty/not guilty, bail, and name suppression

 Who will be in the courtroom?
 Where do I stand?

-The judge sits at the front of the court on a raised bench – you call the judge “Your Honour”.
 Directly below the judge is the registrar.
 The registrar is a court employee who handles the paperwork, calls out the cases and generally assists the judge.

-Lawyers sit at the front section of the court with the police or crown prosecutor in the very front bench and the public sit at the back in the public gallery.
+Lawyers sit at the front section of the court with the police or Crown prosecutor in the very front bench and the public sit at the back in the public gallery.
 There will be specialist agencies like probation officers, Restorative Justice co-ordinators or alcohol and drug co-ordinators.
 These roles should have a label on their desk or on the back of their chair.

 What time does court run?

 Court starts at 10am, with a morning break from 11.30am to 11.45am.
-There is a lunch break from 1pm to 2.15pm, and then court will continue till 5pm (with a short afternoon break from 3.30pm -3.45pm).
+There is a lunch break from 1pm to 2.15pm.
+After the lunch break, court starts again.
+There is a short afternoon break from 3.30 to 3.45 pm, and court finishes at 5pm.

 Note: Often people waiting in the foyer are called first, those in custody appearing by audio-visual link (AVL) are called around 11:45am and people who have been recently arrested or are in custody but appearing in person are called later in the day.